-1 Agency/Group/Organization Boys and Girls Club of Benton County Agency/Group/Organization Type Services-Children What section of the Plan was addressed by Consultation?
+1 Agency/Group/Organization Boys and Girls Club of Benton County Agency/Group/Organization Type Services-Children Regional organization Foundation What section of the Plan was addressed by Consultation?
 Child care for low income children in Rogers Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Boys and Girls Club is contacted by phone, emails, and meetings and is one of the best sources of information on child care needs within the City to enable parents to continue their employment.
-Boys and Girls Club have been funded in the past with both service and facility projects as a result of this consultation.
-2 Agency/Group/Organization Positive Energy Affecting Recovering Lives (PEARL) Agency/Group/Organization Type Services - Housing Services-Elderly Persons Services-Persons with Disabilities Services-Victims of Domestic Violence Services-homeless Services-Health Services-Education Services-Employment Services - Victims What section of the Plan was addressed by Consultation?
+Boys and Girls Club of Benton County (Rogers Unit) has been funded in the past with both service and facility projects as a result of this consultation.
+2 Agency/Group/Organization Positive Energy Affecting Recovering Lives (PEARL) Agency/Group/Organization Type Services - Housing Services-homeless Services-Health Services-Education Services-Employment What section of the Plan was addressed by Consultation?
 Recovery services for those in recovery Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-PEARL was contacted by email and meetings.
-As of a result of these consultations, items were addressed that were needed in their housing facility that supports their clients and provides them a safe and affordable living environment.
+PEARL was contacted by email, phone, and meetings.
+As a result of these consultations, items were addressed that were needed in their housing facility that supports their clients and provides than a safe and affordable living environment.